volitico-kellen/MLPE/README.md

     information_source: {'self','csv'}, default='self'
         source of fit() output.
 If 'self', takes in lattice and L matrix directly from fit().
-        If 'csv', automatically reads from lattice_structure.csv and mmc_L.csv in the current directory.
+        If 'csv', automatically reads from mmc_L.csv in the current directory.
         'path' and 'suffix' parameters can additionally be used to state altered path and file names of these inputs.